Amourspirit/python_ooo_dev_tools/docs/help/common/menus/working_with_menu_app.rst

 Execute Menu Item
 -----------------

-Menu commands are mostly dispatch calls or a URL to run a macro. :py:class:`~ooodev.gui.menu.MenuItem` and :py:class:`~ooodev.gui.menu.MenuItemSub` have an execute method that will call call the dispatch or run the macro.
+Menu commands are mostly dispatch calls or a URL to run a macro. :py:class:`~ooodev.gui.menu.item.MenuItem` and :py:class:`~ooodev.gui.menu.item.MenuItemSub` have an execute method that will call call the dispatch or run the macro.

 .. tabs::